collinsakuma/phase-3-project-BookStore/README.md

 - Search for books by title or genre
 - Add books by id to a "cart" and show the total cost.

+## Instructions

+After cloning repository to your local machine and navigating to the project directory make sure to install required packages with:

+$ pipenv install

 Wireframing for db table construction: https://wireframe.cc/6VVkQm